abhayagiri/beginning-our-day/manuscripts/markdown/vol2-talks.md

 the hearts of those thousand bhikkhus were liberated.
 It’s extraordinarily simple.
 In the sutta, it almost seems as if nothing has happened, as if very little instruction was given.
-But like many other Buddhist teachings, particularly in the Pāḷi tradition, if we blink, we miss it.
+But like many other Buddhist teachings, particularly in the Pāli tradition, if we blink, we miss it.
 The teachings can be quite subtle.
 They’re not very demonstrative or highly elaborate.
 This particular teaching is like that.
 We can easily miss the key piece: having the mindfulness to